 (c) Error growth and its sensitivity to initialization time

-A common limitation of ensemble simulations, particularly for small numbers of perturbation members, is the potential for them to be underdispersive, and hence misrepresent the predictability of atmospheric phenomena (e.g., Buizza and Palmer 1998).
+A common limitation of ensemble simulations, particularly for small numbers of perturbation members, is the potential for them to be underdispersive, and hence misrepresent the predictability of atmospheric phenomena (e.g., Buizza and Palmer 1998; Clark et al. 2011).
 If our ensembles are persistently underdispersive (not considering the uncaptured, but presumably small, component of spread related to model error), then the difference between members within each ensemble should remain relatively small over time, and the growth of these differences should not be slowed by reaching saturation (i.e., when members are as different from each other as two states randomly chosen from the model climatology).
 We evaluate the growth rate of these differences with Difference Kinetic Energy (Zhang et al. 2002):

 DKE =12(U'ijk2+ V'ijk2)

 where U' and V' are the differences in wind components between all permutations of all perturbation ensemble members, without repetition.
 DKE, or ‘uncertainty’, is calculated here for all model levels up to 500 hPa at each grid point on the 12 km grid to focus on error growth relevant to the windstorm in the lower and mid-troposphere.
-Lower DKE does not result simply from the shallower volume of integration over higher terrain, since we found that the dominant DKE signal is associated with the prevailing synoptic-scale flow.
+Lower DKE does not result over higher terrain simply from the shallower volume of integration, since we found that the dominant DKE signal is associated with the prevailing synoptic-scale flow.